 How to choose a Linux distribution?

-• For advanced users: Fedora, openSUSE, Manjaro.
+• Intermediate users: Fedora, openSUSE, Manjaro

-• For security testing: Kali Linux.
+• Security testing: Kali Linux

 A Linux distribution is a "package" of an operating system built on the Linux kernel.
 Each distribution is different, but they all allow you to use your computer freely without relying on Windows or macOS.
 You can choose the one that suits you best — based on your computer's performance, appearance, or intended use.